Activiti/www.activiti.org/index.md

 # below, as it has a <br> tag in it.
 title: Open Source Business Automation

-latest_news: Activiti Cloud 7.0.0 released!
+latest_news: Activiti Cloud 7.0.0 GA released!
 latest_news_link: https://community.alfresco.com/community/bpm/blog/2019/02/18/activiti-cloud-700ga-released
 redirect_from:
   - about